E-governance: By country

 Asia is ranked third in comparison, and there are diverse G2C programs between countries.
 Singapore's eCitizen Portal is an organized single access point to government information and services.
 South Korea's Home Tax Service (HTS) provides citizens with 24/7 online services such as tax declaration.
 Taiwan has top ranking G2C technology including an online motor vehicle services system, which provides 21 applications and payment services to citizens.
 India's e-governance programs have found success in regional areas.
-This is likely due to the ability to meet the language and literacy differences among their constituents.
+This is likely due to the ability to meet the language and literacy differences among their constituents.India's UPI(Unified Payments Network) has become world's largest digital payments network which allows its users to combine multiple bank accounts into a single app, allowing users to send and receive money without sharing account numbers or other details.

 Government-to-Citizen is the communication link between a government and private individuals or residents.
 Such G2C communication most often refers to that which takes place through Information and Communication Technologies (ICTs), but can also include direct mail and media campaigns.
 G2C can take place at the federal, state, and local levels.

 G2C stands in contrast to G2B, or Government-to-Business networks.

 One such Federal G2C network is USA.gov, the United States' official web portal, though there are many other examples from governments around the world.